 Water is life.
 We cannot survive for three days without it.
 And we don’t want a future dominated by water wars because we can’t manage the supply we have to work with.

-So which water conservation habits will you adopt?
-No one is going to save the planet by themselves.
+So, which water conservation habits will you adopt?
+No one can save the planet alone.
 Get an accountability buddy and start making a difference today!

 Did you find this article helpful?
 If so, please share it with your friends!
 Many thanks.